-If you are considering this career path, you've likely considered different options for working – going freelance, using an umbrella company, or creating a limited company for contracting.
+If you are considering this career path, you've likely considered different options for working – going freelance, using an umbrella company, or setting up a limited company for contracting.
 Each method has its merits.

-In this post, I'll look at the third option - creating a limited company.
+In this post, I'll look at the third option - setting up a limited company.
 This has various benefits: